Futures and the Async Syntax

 | ^^^^^^^^^^^^^^^ `main` function is not allowed to be `async`

-The reason is that async code needs a runtime: a Rust crate which manages the details of executing asynchronous code.
-A program’s main function can initialize a runtime, but it is not a runtime itself.
-(We will see more about why this is a bit later.)
-Every async program in Rust has at least one place where it sets up a runtime and executes the futures.
+The reason main can’t be marked async is that async code needs a runtime: a Rust crate which manages the details of executing asynchronous code.
+A program’s main function can initialize a runtime, but it’s not a runtime itself.
+(We’ll see more about why this is a bit later.)
+Every Rust program that executes async code has at least one place where it sets up a runtime and executes the futures.

 We could pass the future returned by page_title directly to run.
 Once it completed, we would be able to match on the resulting Option<String>, the way we tried to do in Listing 17-3.
-However, for most of the examples in the chapter (and most async code in the real world!), we will be doing more than just one async function call, so instead we will pass an async block and explicitly await the result of calling page_title, as in Listing 17-4.
+However, for most of the examples in the chapter (and most async code in the real world!), we’ll be doing more than just one async function call, so instead we’ll pass an async block and explicitly await the result of calling page_title, as in Listing 17-4.

 Filename: src/main.rs